 - The Global Digital Nomad Facebook group has over 30,000 members and is very active.

 - Digital Nomad Girls is a community for female online entrepreneurs.
 The site has some free information but the focus is on signing up members for their “inner circle”.

-- Digital nomad bloggers should check out Travel Con, the biggest travel media conference every year.
+- Bloggers should check out Travel Con, the biggest travel media conference every year.
 In 2019 the event takes place in Boston.
 Big names like Gary Arndt, Don George, Nomadic Matt, Johnny Jet, and Sean Ogle talk and mingle at this premier event.

 - The Nomad Summit 2019 in Cancun, Mexico looks like it will continue to be very popular and a roaring success after 7 years.

-- If you're looking for something different, the Nomad Train is a quirky event that puts you on a train across Siberia for two weeks with other digital nomads.
+- If you’re looking for something different, the Nomad Train is a quirky event that puts you on a train across Siberia for two weeks with other like-minded individuals.
 The trip includes stops in cities with coworking spaces and group activities to encourage interaction and collaboration.